-Among titles holding off on green issues in ’09 are Conde Nast’s Domino, Time Inc.’s Sunset, Mariah Media’s Outside and independent title Discover.
+Among titles holding off on green issues in ’09 are Condé Nast’s Domino, Time Inc.’s Sunset, Mariah Media’s Outside and indy Discover.
 Active Interest Media’s Backpacker, already seeing the concept as tired, did not produce a second global-warming issue this year.
 “My sense is the idea of doing a green issue has been done so much it feels anachronistic,” said Backpacker editor Jonathan Dorn.

 National Geographic folded its quarterly Green Guide, a consumer-service publication it bought in 2007.
 But Claudia Malley, vp and U.S. publisher of Nat Geo, said the declining ad market, rather than waning consumer interest, was to blame, noting that newsstand sales for the first two issues were in the 70,000-80,000 range.
 Malley said a special newsstand issue is planned for next September.